gaia-pipeline/docs/content/getting-started/install-gaia.md

     	    If true, will print the version and immediately exit -worker string
     	    Number of worker gaia will use to execute pipelines in parallel (default "2")

+##### Run-time Arguments

+It is possible to define run-time arguments in three ways.

+###### As command-line arguments

+For example:

+    ./cmd/gaia/main -homepath=${PWD}/tmp -dev=true

+###### Environment Properties

+Environment variables can be used to overwrite any configuration settings / defaults that are already defined in Gaia.

+All Environment variables must be pre-fixed with `GAIA_` in order to avoid collision with other variables.

+For example:

+    export GAIA_PORT=9999
+    ./cmd/gaia/main -homepath=${PWD}/tmp -dev=true
+    # will start gaia with port 9999
+    ⇨ http server started on [::]:9999

+###### Configuration file

+Alternatively a configuration file can be used with all the properties that gaia defines, called .gaia_config.

+If this file is present it will be used to set things up.
+For example:

+    ❯ cat .gaia_config
+    port=9994
+    ./cmd/gaia/main -homepath=${PWD}/tmp -dev=true
+    ⇨ http server started on [::]:9994